sigp/lighthouse/book/src/help_vc.md

         --disable-slashing-protection-web3signer
             Disable Lighthouse's slashing protection for all web3signer keys.
 This can reduce the I/O burden on the VC but is only safe if slashing protection is enabled on the remote signer and is implemented correctly.
 DO NOT ENABLE THIS FLAG UNLESS YOU ARE CERTAIN THAT SLASHING PROTECTION IS ENABLED ON THE REMOTE SIGNER.
-IT IS OFF BY DEFAULT, AND YOU WILL GET SLASHED IF YOU USE THIS FLAG WITHOUT ENABLING IT.
+YOU WILL GET SLASHED IF YOU USE THIS FLAG WITHOUT ENABLING WEB3SIGNER'S SLASHING PROTECTION.
         --enable-doppelganger-protection
             If this flag is set, Lighthouse will delay startup for three epochs and monitor for messages on the network by any of the validators managed by this client.
 This will result in three (possibly four) epochs worth of